I’d been dreaming about visiting Cairo for years.

 Cairo is pretty safe.
 In fact, Egypt has a lower crime rate than the United States on a number of crime indexes.
 They have lower rape statistics, gun crimes, and murder rates than New York for example.

-I never worried about being mugged whilst I was there, unlike my experience in cities like London.
+I never worried about being mugged whilst I was there, unlike my experience in cities like Chicago.
 Cairo is objectively quite safe.
 Of course, there is a difference in the experience men and women will have in Cairo, and it’s considerably more polarized than in other cities.

 If you’re traveling alone as a woman you won’t necessarily be unsafe, but you will receive a lot of unwanted attention.
 Out of respect to the country’s culture and religion, I also recommend wearing long trousers and tops.